-Also, if your income as a full time entrepreneur does not yet allow you to make contributions to max out the account types listed above, start with a traditional IRA (2017 minimum is $5,500) and then you can add-on or change account types as you start to earn more money and are able to contribute more than the maximum allowance of the traditional or ROTH IRA.
+Also, if your income as a full-time entrepreneur does not yet allow you to make contributions to max out the account types listed above, start with a traditional IRA (2017 minimum is $5,500).
+You can then add-on or change account types as you start to earn more money and are able to contribute more than the maximum allowance of the traditional or ROTH IRA.

 3. Keep your investments simple

 Once you've established the retirement plan(s) you want to use, it's time to start investing.
-I highly recommended keeping your investments simple and well diversified via mutual funds, index funds and/or ETFs that align with your investment objectives.
-Learn more about index funds here and some of the important investing terms you should know here.
+I highly recommended keeping your investments simple and well-diversified via mutual funds, index funds and/or ETFs that align with your investment objectives.

-Note: If you struggle with finding the right plan, choosing the right kind of investments or determining you eligibility, save yourself the stress and talk to a qualified financial advisor about your financial objectives so they can provide you with the guidance you need.
+Note: If you struggle with finding the right plan, choosing the right kind of investments or determining your eligibility, save yourself the stress and talk to a qualified financial advisor about your objectives so they can provide you with the guidance you need.